-- Although the District's final budget for the general fund anticipated that expenditures would exceed revenues by \$1,315,116, the actual results show expenditures and other financing uses would exceed revenues by \$2,115,761. - Revenues were \$3,413,038 more than projections, largely due to an increase in revenues from State sources. - The actual expenditures were \$389,821 more than the budgeted figure, largely due to elementary and secondary regular instruction expenditures.
+- Although the District's final budget for the general fund anticipated that revenues would exceed expenditures and other financing uses by \$2,207,366, the actual results show revenues exceeded expenditures and other financing uses by \$5,022,442. - Revenues were \$1,302,350 more than projections, largely due to an increase in revenues from Other Local and County sources.
+This was mainly interest earnings and medical assistance revenue that exceeded the budget. - The actual expenditures were \$1,281,073 less than the budgeted figure, largely due to elementary and secondary regular instruction expenditures.
+A large portion of this is due to ongoing contract negotiations with secretarial and paraprofessional employees.
+The budget had reflected a settlement increase which did not occur in fiscal year 2024.